 Marketo Engage is no exception.
 Perhaps it’s a red rickrack underlining a misspelled campaign name in a flow step.
 Maybe it’s a pop-up notification message, or simply an unexpected or unintended result.
-The trick to solving these unwelcome cases is to use Marketo Engage “forensics” to understand the perpetrator and weapon, then disarm them quickly.
+The trick to solving these unwelcome cases is to use Marketo Engage “forensics” to understand the perpetrator and weapon, then disarm these issues quickly.

 In this blog post, I’ll walk you through the steps you need to become your own Marketo Engage CSI detective (Cue CSI Miami music intro) through: